🩸 BLOOD

 About 37% of the U.S. population is eligible to donate blood, but less than 10% of those eligible actually donate annually.
 This means that only a small fraction (~3%) of the population contributes to blood donations each year.

-You must wait a minimum of 56 days between whole blood donations.
 For platelet donations, you can donate once every 7 days and up to 24 times a year.

 O-negative blood is considered the most important for donations because it is the universal donor type, meaning it can be transfused to patients of any blood type, especially in emergencies.
 O-positive blood is also in high demand as it can be given to anyone with a positive blood type.